MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 ## Limitations

-Dataverse virtual tables have a set of limitations that also apply when using in Power Pages, For more details go to [Limitations and troubleshooting virtual tables for](/power-apps/maker/data-platform/limits-tshoot-virtual-tables?tabs=sql).
+Dataverse virtual tables have a set of limitations that also apply when using in Power Pages, For more details go to [Limitations and troubleshooting virtual tables](/power-apps/maker/data-platform/limits-tshoot-virtual-tables?tabs=sql).